 Giving kids chores sets them up for success in many areas of life, but getting started is half the battle.
-Here’s a guide to where to begin and how to be successful.
+Here’s a guide to how to begin and be successful.

 See 13 of the Best Chore Charts for Kids to help organize kids chores in your home.